alisherkhan98/javascript-advanced/README.md

 ## Usage

 The app is very basic, there's one button at the bottom of the page to load ten more articles, and on every card you can press a "read article" button which leads you to the article itself.
+You can switch between tabs to view the newest or the top rated articles.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-##ERROR HANDLING
+## Error handling

 If an error occurs during the calls to the API a custom modal appears with the description of the error.
 If it's a 404 or a 500 status error a custom message will appear, otherwise it will show the error message and the relative status code.